Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 How long does Buildertrend take to implement?

 Buildertrend is a deep platform.
 New users often feel overwhelmed during the early rollout, and G2 lists a longer average implementation window than a simple sign-up tool.
-Buildertrend Academy, in-person training, and implementation help are available and consistently praised.
+Buildertrend Academy, in-person training, and optional Boost coaching packages ($400-$1,500) are available and consistently praised.
 Expect a real implementation effort, not a sign-up-and-go experience.

 Also consider If Buildertrend isn't the fit